 - publicising science through websites and social media

 - editing and publishing scientific content.

-Jobs in science communication are generally on the rise, while fewer science journalism roles are offered in comparison.
+Jobs in science communication are generally on the rise - fewer science journalism roles are on offer, however.

 If you're looking to get into science journalism in particular, it's important to check if the course is accredited by the National Council for the Training of Journalists (NCTJ).

-Alternatively, a trained journalist or reporter can become a specialist in the area of science writing.
-Entering the journalism industry can be done in a number of ways.
-This may include taking an undergraduate degree in journalism or completing a degree in a different subject and then studying for a postgraduate qualification in journalism.
+Alternatively, if you're a trained journalist or reporter you can specialise in science writing.
+Entering the journalism industry can be done in a number of ways - you could take an undergraduate degree in journalism, or complete a degree in a different subject then study for a postgraduate qualification in journalism.

 You need to be able to show:

 - the ability to think logically and understand complex ideas and data

 - ability to work under pressure to deadlines